pascual-tejero/liver-tumor-vessel-segmentation/Liver and tumor/TransUNet/README.md

 # TransUNet - Liver and Tumor Segmentation

-This repo holds code for [TransUNet: Transformers Make Strong Encoders for Medical Image Segmentation](https://arxiv.org/pdf/2102.04306.pdf) and adapted to run it in LITS dataset.
+This folder holds code for [TransUNet: Transformers Make Strong Encoders for Medical Image Segmentation](https://arxiv.org/pdf/2102.04306.pdf) and adapted to run it in LITS dataset.

+The parts that where changed to be able to run it in polyaxon and in LITS data set there is a commet that says `# CHANGE`

 ## Usage